Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 The Last Slice

 Well now that you know what are pizza stones made of.
-If you want to learn more about the thermal properties of pizza stones you need to check our article, Heat Retention: Discover which Baking Material Performs the Best.
+If you want to learn more about the thermal properties of pizza stones, you need to check our article, Heat Retention: Discover Which Baking Material Performs the Best.

 Have you tried any of these pizza stones?